medizininformatik-initiative/fdpg-query-data-validation/README.md

 ### Step 5 Download required value sets

 The required ValueSets for the validation are available here: [Confluence](https://confluence.imi.med.fau.de/pages/viewpage.action?pageId=218743453)
-Upload the value_sets_*.zip file to your server, unpack it and copy the ValueSets files to your value_sets folder
+Upload the value_sets_*.zip file to your server, unpack it and copy the ValueSets files to your value_sets folder.
+Afterwards return to your installation dir.

 ```bash
 sudo -s